 - Toward the end of the simmering time, sterilize 6 jars and lids in the dishwasher by running them through a short cycle.
 Alternatively, jars can be sterilized in a boiling water bath on the stovetop: Place jars and lids in a large pot filled with water, which should cover them.
 Bring to a boil and continue to boil for 15 minutes.
 Turn heat off and let them cool.
 Remove to a clean kitchen towel with tongs that have been dipped in the boiling water.Tip: You can also place boiled lids and rings in a warm oven until you are ready to use them.

 - Using a canning funnel, pour the hot pear butter into the sterilized jars.
 Screw on the lids and rings.
-Let cool and then store in your pantry.

 Notes